 Set up payments

 To accept payments from your customers, you need to integrate secure payment gateways.
 Integrated payments allow your customers to enter their payment information without leaving your store.
 This makes the checkout experience smoother.
-As a result, you'll reduce shopping cart abandonment.
+As a result, you'll reduce return policy.

 A lot of payment gateways support credit cards, but if you are planning to accept cryptocurrencies, you may need to conduct additional research to ensure that your payment gateway supports them.